-The University of the Nations, Kona, Inc., a Hawai'i nonprofit corporation ("UNK"), hereby submits its 2023 Annual Report pursuant to Condition No. 17 of the State of Hawai'i Land Use Commission's ("Commission") Findings of Fact, Conclusions of Law, and Decision and Order for a State Land Use District Boundary Amendment, filed in Docket No. A02-737 ("D&O").
+The University of the Nations, Kona, Inc., a Hawai'i nonprofit corporation ("UNK"), hereby submits its 2024 Annual Report pursuant to Condition No. 17 of the State of Hawai'i Land Use Commission's ("Commission") Findings of Fact, Conclusions of Law, and Decision and Order for a State Land Use District Boundary Amendment, filed in Docket No. A02-737 ("D&O").

-Pursuant to the Commission's December 8, 2022 Decision on 2022 Status Report Hearing, and as represented at the June 22, 2023 status report hearing ("June 2023 Status Report Meeting"), UNK submitted its preliminary Draft Environmental Impact Statement ("DEIS") on June 30, 2023, for review and comment by the Commission's staff, the State of Hawai'i Office of Planning and Sustainable Development ("OPSD"), and the County of Hawai'i ("County") Planning Department prior to publication.
-UNK received comments from the Commission's staff on August 7, 2023, but has not yet received comments from OPSD or the County.
-Once all comments are received and addressed, as appropriate, UNK will request that the DEIS be published for public comment in accordance with Haw.
-Rev. Stat. ("HRS") Chapter 343 and its implementing regulations.
+Pursuant to the Commission's Decision on 2022 Status Report Hearing, dated December 8, 2022, and as represented at the June 22, 2023 status report hearing ("June 2023 Status Report Meeting"), UNK submitted its preliminary Draft Environmental Impact Statement ("DEIS") on June 30, 2023, for review and comment by the Commission's staff, the State of Hawai'i Office of Planning and Sustainable Development ("OPSD"), and the County of Hawai'i ("County") Planning Department prior to publication.
+UNK received comments from the Commission's staff on August 7, 2023, and from the County on August 28, 2023.